 4. TRON DAO

-BitGo is a Palo Alto, California-based startup founded in 2013 by Ben Davenport, Michael Belshe and Will O’Brien.
+BitGo is a Palo Alto, California-based Web3 company founded in 2013 by Ben Davenport, Michael Belshe and Will O’Brien.
 Offering digital asset and financial services, it also provides institutional investors and crypto platforms with liquidity, custody and security.

 In 2020, the company reached new milestones with the launch of BitGo Prime, the first and only deeply integrated, full-stack solution with custody, trading and lending.
 With the launch of BitGo Portfolio and BitGo Tax, the company also manages activities across wallets, exchanges and service providers.